 I LOVE to journal and do so several times a week.
 If you’re not much into journaling, think of it simply as taking notes about your experience of following a vegan diet for a month.

 Besides recording what you’re eating, also capture any challenges you encounter and successes you experience.
 Which things were surprisingly easier than you expected?
 Which were harder?

-Capturing your thoughts might help you stay motivated, and may also help you later down the road if you decide to continue a plant-based diet.
+Capturing your thoughts might help you stay motivated, and may also help you later down the road if you decide to continue a plant-based lifestyle.

 One of the very first things we mentioned way back in episode one of our podcast is that a sure-fire way to kill ANY personal goal is to think you have to be perfect.

 This “all or nothing” mindset can definitely stop you dead in your tracks.

 If you have a slip-up, don’t give up.
 Try journaling about what circumstances caused you to stray from your goal, then pick yourself up and keep on going!

 We hope you’ve found these 7 tips for a successful Veganuary helpful.
 For some extra motivation, accountability, and daily emails to help you along the way, be sure to sign up at Veganuary.com.

 Peace and Veggies,